Urban Gardening Ideas: Tips, Tools, and Plants

 Why are urban gardens important in cities?

-Where can I grown plants for my urban garden?
+Where can I grow plants for my urban garden?

 Depending on the type of plant you want to grow and the space available in your home, below are some of the many options where you can start:

-1. Rooftop Gardens: If you are allowed and have access to your home’s rooftop, cultivating plants in the area may be a good idea.
+If you are allowed access to your home’s rooftop, cultivating plants in the area may be a good idea.

-2. Potted Plants: If you are a green thumb with less than ideal space to work with, you can start urban farming and plant food in pots.
-All you need is the perfect combination of a good potting soil and the right plants.
+If you have a green thumb and less-than-ideal space to work with, you can start urban farming and plant food in pots.
+All you need is the perfect combination of good potting soil and the right plants.

-3. Window Boxes: If you have small spaces around your home, you can opt for window boxes to add a hanging garden space.
-Like hanging baskets, window boxes is also an efficient growing space for most urban gardens and perfect for small balconies.
+If you have small spaces around your home, you can opt for window boxes to add a hanging garden space.
+Like hanging baskets, window boxes are also an efficient growing space for most urban gardens and are perfect for small balconies.

-4. Raised Beds: A form of container gardening, where you grow vegetables and other plants in containers.
-Aside from raised beds, you can also try using old tires, watering cans, kiddie pools, and many more for your container plants.
+Raised beds are a form of container gardening in which you grow vegetables and other plants in containers.
+In addition to raised beds, you can also try using old tires, watering cans, kiddie pools, and other similar items for your container plants.

-5. Small Scale Indoor Greenhouses: If you live in a house with more space, you can also try indoor gardening and start a small scale greenhouse in your sunroom.
+If you live in a house with more space, you can also try indoor gardening and start a small-scale greenhouse in your sunroom.

-6. Small Patios: If your house comes with garden space, you can turn that vacant lot into an urban garden for your herbs.
-If you have gate walls, you can also convert that vertical space into a wall garden with climbing plants.
+If your house has garden space, you can turn that vacant lot into an urban garden for your herbs.
+If you have gate walls, you can convert that vertical space into a walled garden with climbing plants.

 What tools do I need to start my urban garden at home?

-If you’ve been planning to start your own pocket, balcony, or rooftop garden, make sure you have your tools ready.
-You will be only needing just five basic gardening tools together with a pair of gloves, and you’re good to go.
+If you’ve been planning to start your pocket, balcony, or rooftop garden, make sure you have your tools ready.
+You will only need five basic gardening tools and gloves, and you’re good to go.

 Handheld Rake

-This mini-rake is used for “turning” or loosening the garden soil in a pot or seedling bed prior to planting.
-A rake with tightly spaced, sharp tines, sometimes called a “hand cultivator”.
+This mini-rake is used for “turning” or loosening the garden soil in a pot or seedling bed before planting.
+A rake with tightly spaced, sharp tines, sometimes called a “hand cultivator.”

 Spade

 It is one of the most versatile garden tools.
-Use a spade for shoveling dirt into pots, loosening the soil-with-plant for transplanting, transferring seedlings, and digging holes in tight plots.
+Use a spade to shovel dirt into pots, loosen the soil with plants for transplanting, transfer seedlings, and dig holes in tight plots.

 Pruning Shears